China's Xi calls for 'smooth transition' in relationship with U.S.

 China also helped negotiate the Iran nuclear agreement, another big piece of Obama’s foreign policy that Trump has threatened to dismantle.

+“I would like to work with Mr. Trump to expand our two countries’ bilateral, regional and global cooperation, control our differences in a constructive manner, and together achieve wins without conflict or confrontation and with mutual respect,” Xi said, according to the official Xinhua news agency.

-Neither Xi nor Obama mentioned Trump in their remarks in front of reporters.
+Obama did not mention Trump in his remarks in front of reporters.

 “Mr. President, I would like to commend you for the active efforts you’ve made to grow this relationship,” Xi said to Obama.